Effects of spin-orbit interaction and electron correlations in strontium titanate: Summary

 Anisotropic orbitally-selective electron hopping may be relevant to the properties of high-mobility 2d electron gas at STO/LaAlO$_3$ interfaces~\cite{Ohtomo2004}, where cubic symmetry breaking results in the dominance of the $d_{xy}$ orbital~\cite{King2014,Walker2015}.
 According to our analysis, electron hopping is then confined to the plane of the interface, avoiding electron scattering from the interface imperfections.
 We note that SOC is expected to result in a perpendicular spin anisotropy, which can be tested by electron spin resonance (ESR) or Hanle measurements of the dynamics of spins injected into the 2d gas.

-The large orbital moments of the conduction states predicted by our analysis for the cubic phase may be manifested by anomalously low g-factor in ESR of the conduction band of bulk STO.
+The large orbital moments of the conduction states predicted by our analysis for the cubic phase may be manifested by an anomalously low Land\'e factor in the ESR of the conduction band of bulk STO.
 To the best of our knowledge, only impurity ESR has been studied so far~\cite{Glinchuk2001}.

-Finally, the possibility of Mott singlet correlations that may coexist with the BCS correlations can be tested by utilizing the isotope effect.
-In contrast to BCS, isotope substitution should not directly affect sc mediated by the Mott correlations.
-Prior studies of isotope oxygen substitution yielded results that are essentially opposite of the BCS expectation~\cite{Stucky2016,PhysRevResearch.4.013019}, which was likely influenced by the isotope-induced ferroelectricity~\cite{PhysRevLett.82.3540}, suggesting that other isotopes need to be explored.
+The possibility that Mott singlet correlations may contribute to superconductivity in STO may provide a simple interpretation for the dome-like dependence of critical temperature on doping.
+At low doping, the criterion Eq.~(\ref{eq:Mott}) for Mott correlations is satisfied only for a small region of the Fermi surface in one of the principal directions, which expands with increased doping, resulting in increasing $T_c$.
+At heavy doping, the Mott correlations mechanism becomes suppressed by multi-band contributions.
+The dependence of the identified Mott correlations on the band structure anisotropy also provides a natural interpretation for the strong correlation between superconducting properties and lattice distortions.

-A possible contribution of effective Mott correlations to sc in STO may provide a connection to high-temperature sc in cuprates envisioned by K.A.
+A possible contribution of Mott correlations to superconductivity in STO connects this material to high-temperature superconductors, as envisioned by K.A.
 M\"{u}ller~\cite{condmat5040060}.
-Our analysis indicates that multi-band effects and spin-orbit interaction play a significant role in STO, suggesting a possible connection to other multi-band unconventional superconductors characterized by significant spin-orbit effects, including pnictides, twisted multilayer graphene, and superconducting ruthenates.
+Our analysis indicates that multi-band effects and spin-orbit interaction play a significant role in STO, suggesting a connection to other multi-band unconventional superconductors characterized by significant spin-orbit effects, including pnictides, twisted multilayer graphene, and superconducting ruthenates.

-Bandstructure calculations by A.M. and S.U. were supported by the DOE BES Award \# DE-SC0018976.
+Band structure calculations by A.M. and S.U. were supported by the DOE BES Award \# DE-SC0018976.
 Analysis of correlations by S.U. and E.T. was supported by NSF Awards ECCS-1804198 and ECCS-2005786.